-Your Company is registered as a non-deposit taking Housing Finance Company with National Housing Bank (NHB), New

-Delhi.
-The Company has neither accepted in the past nor has any future plans, by virtue of its registration, to accept any public deposits, by whatever name called.
-Accordingly, the Company has not accepted / renewed any deposits during the year.
-There are no unclaimed deposits as on March 31, 2015.
+Your Company has been granted Certificate of Registration by National Housing Bank, New Delhi as a non-deposit taking Housing Finance Company.
+In accordance to the said stipulation the Company under the current management has neither accepted in the past nor has any future plans to accept any public deposits, by whatever name called.
+There are no unclaimed deposits as on March 31, 2016.